bussealle/c50file_generator/README.md

 # c50file_generator
-generate .names and .data files from .csv
+generate .names and .data (also .test) files from .csv

 ## usage
 ### ordinary use